 At Heather Avenue we use music to enhance personal and social skills, cultural awareness, creative and expressive development and co-ordination skills.

 Children are taught to create music, to listen to and appraise music and to perform through the music program Charanga.
-In addition children are involved in a weekly sing-a-long session, and we offer a range of music clubs.
-These currently include the school choir and belleplates club.
+In addition children are involved in a weekly sing-a-long session and we offer a range of music clubs, including choir.
 We also have a peripatetic piano teacher who visits the school twice a week, to give those children who wish to learn an excellent basis for future development in music.

 We are always eager to broaden our horizons in the music department, and participate in local musical events, including the Norfolk County Music Festival, as well as holding various musical events throughout the school year and inviting professional musicians into the school.